khandhaja/khandhaja.github.io/content/Khandha - My Second Brain Structure.md

----
-dg-home: true
-dg-publish: true
----

-# Khandha - a structure for a Second Brain

 These are some thoughts on a suggested structure for a [[Second Brain|second brain]], based on ideas from:
 - [Zettelkasten](https://zettelkasten.de)
 - [Evergreen notes](https://notes.andymatuschak.org/Evergreen_notes)